joshjluo/personal-finance-guide/docs/credit.md

 ## How do credit cards work?

 Wow, why not just pay for everything like this and never use my actual money?
 First of all, it's not free money.
 You have to pay back what you borrowed.
 On top of that, you have to pay interest.
 Remember interest?
 Interest is the cost of borrowing money, and just like our bank account pays us interest to borrow our money, we pay interest to credit card companies to borrow their money if we don't pay them back in full.
-This interest rate is called the annual percentage rate (APR) (just like the interest rate.
+This interest rate is called the annual percentage rate (APR) just like the interest rate.

 If you pay back the full amount your borrowed before the end of the month, you won't have to pay any interest.
 The amount of money you still have to pay back at the end of the month is called your [balance](https://www.investopedia.com/terms/c/credit-card-balance.asp).
 If you don't pay back this balance in full by the end of each month, you'll have to start paying interest on what you owe.
 There is generally a grace period in which you can pay your balance before getting charged interest.

 ### Example

-Let's check out an [example](https://www.nerdwallet.com/article/credit-cards/how-is-credit-card-interest-calculated) If you're not a math person or don't really care to see how this stuff is calculated, feel free to skip the next few paragraphs and just read the TL;DR. However, it might be useful to at least go through an example to understand why you should avoid carrying a balance on your credit card, even if you're never going to actually calculate it yourself (no one really does).
+Let's check out an [example](https://www.nerdwallet.com/article/credit-cards/how-is-credit-card-interest-calculated).
+If you're not a math person or don't really care to see how this stuff is calculated, feel free to skip the next few paragraphs and just read the TL;DR. However, it might be useful to at least go through an example to understand why you should avoid carrying a balance on your credit card, even if you're never going to actually calculate it yourself (no one really does).

 Suppose you sign up for a credit card with an APR of 14% and start out with a $0 balance.
 You buy $3000 worth of stuff with your credit card at the beginning of March.
 You make a payment of $500 in the middle of the month.
 At the end of the month, you still owe $2500.
 The next month, you make another payment of $600 in the middle of the month and end the month with a $1900 balance.
 How much interest (extra money aside from the $1900) will you have to pay for the month of April?